m040601/my-awesome-stars/README.md

 - [ParsCit](https://github.com/knmnyn/ParsCit) - An open-source CRF Reference String Parsing Package
 - [ParsCit](https://github.com/WING-NUS/ParsCit) - An open-source CRF Reference String Parsing Package - This is the Windows version, contributed by Zhu Ying-Bo Language Computing and Web Mining Group Institute of Computer Science and Technology of Peking University.
 Please contact him for details: yumichika@163.com.
 Forking and committing on his behalf.
 For the original version see the origin (knmnyn/ParsCit)
 - [ditaa-markdown](https://github.com/nichtich/ditaa-markdown) - process ditaa diagrams embedded in pandoc markdown
 - [feedgnuplot](https://github.com/dkogan/feedgnuplot) - Tool to plot realtime and stored data from the commandline, using gnuplot.
-This is the repo for 'feedgnuplot' on CPAN
 - [CUWI](https://github.com/kvorg/CUWI) - Corpus Users' Web Interface, a Mojolicious-based web frontend and perl API backend for Corpus Workbench (CWB)
 - [make](https://github.com/jakobib/make) - Templates and Makefiles to build publication in multiple formats based on a source file in Pandoc Markdown
 - [anki-prompt](https://github.com/linse/anki-prompt) - flashcards in the bash prompt